On the left side of the campaign screen, you will see a list of previously created campaigns.

 - Open Contact – click this button to open the contact record in CRM.

-The Options button here on the Unsubscribes tab lets you re-subscribe individuals who have unsubscribed.
+The Options button here on the Unsubscribes tab lets you re-subscribe unsubscribed individuals.

 First, select the contacts that you want to unsubscribe on the unsubscribed list